CovertLab/wcEcoli/docs/README.md

    exit so you don't have to remember to delete old Containers.

-   You can mount your local directory `wcEcoli/out/` into the Container to preserve the program's output files when the Container exits:
+   You can mount your local directory `wcEcoli/out/` into the Container to preserve the program's output files when the Container exits - just be sure to provide a full path to `out/` (eg. `$PWD/out`), not just a relative path from your current directory:

    ```shell script
    docker run --name=wcm -v $PWD/out:/wcEcoli/out -it wcm-full